Best Finance Podcasts for Professionals

 Tags: Finance, Money, Economics

-Planet Money is NPR’s money-related show, and as such, features intelligent and objective comments on what’s going on in the world of finance and economics.
-Examples of recent shows include features on how the government decides what to spend tax dollars on and how taxes change behavior and the economy.
+Planet Money is a podcast by NPR that has intelligent and objective commentary on what's happening in finance and economics.
+Some of the topics covered include how the government decides how to spend tax money and how taxes can change behavior and the economy.

-As an NPR show, it reaches a wide audience of nearly half a million people, and that also gives it access to some of the brightest thinkers working in money today.
-The show is a great mix of the topical and the theoretical, enabling listeners to apply sometimes complex financial theories to what’s going on around them in a particular moment in time.
+As an NPR show, it reaches an audience of almost half a million listeners, and that also means it has access to some of the most brilliant minds working in finance today.
+The show is also a good balance of topical and theoretical content, allowing the listener to apply the often complex financial theory that is discussed to the events that are happening around them at any given time.

 16. Choose FI